9 Jan 2023

 Even though the Outer Banks is typically known as a summer destination, there are endless exciting events to enjoy during the Spring that keep people coming back year after year.
 In March, head to the Outer Banks Brewing Station for the St. Patrick's Day Weekend Beer Mile and be sure to stop the following weekend by for the famous Annual St. Patrick's Day Parade in Nags Head, featuring lots of local businesses, charities, clubs, and groups as we celebrate the fun of spring.
 The last weekend in March is a great time to be on the Outer Banks so that you can enjoy the OBX Taste of the Beach where you'll have the chance to sample some of the best seafood on the Outer Banks up and down the beach!

-April means the Butterfly Festival at The Elizabethan Gardens, the Fly Into Spring Kite Festival at Jockey's Ridge State Park, and the Easter Eggstravangza at Kitty Hawk Kites!
+April means the Fly Into Spring Kite Festival at Jockey's Ridge State Park and the Easter Eggstravangza at Kitty Hawk Kites!
 Usher in an unforgettable start to the spring and summer seasons by celebrating the warmer temperatures and the changing seasons at the beach!
 If athletics are more your style, register for the 10th Annual OBX Duathlon or the Ocracoke Island Scallywag 5K/10K & Blackbeard's Half Marathon and push yourself to the limit.
-On April 15, be sure to make your way to Manteo for the 5th Annual Lost Colony Wine & Culinary Festival where you can enjoy a grand tasting of some of the most delicious drinks in the area on the grounds of the Lost Colony!
+On April 13th, be sure to make your way to Manteo for the 6th Annual Lost Colony Wine & Culinary Festival where you can enjoy a grand tasting of some of the most delicious drinks in the area on the grounds of the Lost Colony!
 You'll never run out of fun and exciting things to do during Spring Break on the Outer Banks!